Single Point Aerial Sport Hoop by X Pole

 Hoop, also known as Lyra, is a wonderful circus apparatus in which the student learns beautiful movements and shapes whilst spinning on a large metal hoop suspended in the air.

-X-Pole Aerial Hoops are 34 mm in width which makes them a little different from other traditional aerial hoops (which are 24mm width).
+X-Pole Aerial Hoops are 34mm (1.33inches) with a black powder coated finish.
+The 34mm width makes them a little different from other traditional aerial hoops (which are 24mm width hoops).
 With the explosion of Pole Fitness Studios now teaching Aerial Hoop it makes the transition from a pole to a hoop easier.
 X-Hoop measurements are taken from the inner diameter instead of outer, which enables you to have the correct distance you need from your head to the upper bar.

 After testing these we have found that the X-Pole Sport Hoops were more comfortable on the hand grip for students, which encouraged them to return to the classes.